 The Cat Motor is an obvious invention.
 There was however much activity in this area in the mid 1800s, and Dr. Morton suggested that the history of static electricity in the UK could be…

 “divided into three periods … the second, a period extending from 1800 to 1869”.

 Earth currents had indeed only just been discovered in 1869.
-The Stoke inventor Oliver Lodge — a partial inspiration for Miss Craft (the inventor in the novel) — made one of the first practical local demonstrations of electricity at Hartshill, Stoke, in 1868.
-Like Craft he was a science prodigy, and later invented radio.
+The Stoke inventor Oliver Lodge — a partial inspiration for Miss Craft (the inventor in the novel) — apparently made one of the first practical local demonstrations of electricity as a boy at Hartshill in 1868.
+Like Craft he was a science prodigy, and later was a key player in the invention of radio.

 Mrs. Brougham’s casual mention of Mr. Morlock Bones and his assistant Moriarty again shows the reader they are in an alterative history.
 Morlock Bones is, of course, a play on the name Sherlock Holmes.
 Morlock is my allusion to the ‘morlocks’ in H.G.
 Wells’s famous The Time Machine.
 Wells published a macabre story set in Stoke, in the same year that The Time Machine was published.